 5 Frequently Asked Questions on Solar Panel Maintenance

-With the high cost of electricity and rates that just keep climbing year after year, there is a growing interest in solar power.
+With the high cost of electricity and rates that just keep climbing year after year, there is a growing interest in solar power, in particular Sydney solar panel services.
 After learning about the initial costs involved and how they can be offset by tax credits and rebates, the next thing you may want to know about is maintenance.
 It is the same with any major purchase you might make.
 If it’s high maintenance, is it worth the investment?
 Actually, solar panels aren’t as difficult to maintain as you might imagine, but to set your mind at ease, here are the 5 most frequently asked questions on solar panel maintenance.

 1. Do They Even Need to Be Maintained?